Skip to Content

 Sun exposure damage to peppers.

-This can cause fruits to become unusable, at least partially.
-Avoid sun scald by hardening off plants properly, and by providing partial shade when necessary.
+This can cause fruits to become unusable, eventually leading to rot or mold.
+Avoid sun scald by hardening off plants properly, and by providing shade to the fruits as they are developing.
 Again, afternoon sun is the most intense, so the plants may need a bit of relief during particularly hot weather.

 Many growers wonder if the sunlight from a sunny window is sufficient for growing peppers.
 We have personally experimented with growing seedlings and potted pepper plants in windows.